KacperOSM/Minecraft-HUD-Psych/README.md

 ### Mojang Studios - Developers of Minecraft

 ## Issues
-The healthbar may break during the gameplay (won't happen based on what mod you playing).
+The health bar may break during the gameplay (won't happen based on what mod you playing).

 ---